 You can use the appeals procedure if:

-- we have refused to make you an offer of housing.
+- The Council has refused to make you an offer of housing

-- priority has been removed because you refused 2 offers of housing.
+- Your priority has been removed because you have refused offers of housing or a direct match

 Our appeals leaflet and form is available for download: